-- You must use the JustGrants web-based budget detail form - Your budget should include adequate funding to fully implement the project, broken out by year and reflect 48 months. - The budget should be accurate and match the details in the Proposal Narrative, staying in line with the project plan. - The budget cannot exceed the award ceiling for each category. - Each cost item should include name/description and provide detailed calculation of the total cost.
+- You must use the JustGrants web-based budget detail form. - Your budget should include adequate funding to fully implement the project, broken out by year and reflect 36 months. - The budget should be accurate and match the details in the Proposal Narrative, staying in line with the project plan. - Each cost item should include name/description and provide detailed calculation of the total cost.